beejjorgensen/bgc/src/bgc_part_7400_man_stdalign.md

 interfaces with your OS, you might need this header file.
 But most C devs go their careers without using it.

-[flw[_Alignment_|] is all about multiples of addresses on which objects can be stored.
+[flw[_Alignment_|Data_structure_alignment]] is all about multiples of addresses on which objects can be stored.
 Can you store this at any address?
 Or must it be a starting address that's divisible by 2?
 Or 8?
 Or 16?

 |Name|Description
 |-|-|